The ACHP provides various training via classroom, webinars, and online on-demand available through the ACHP's eLearning portal.

 This guidance is intended to assist Indian Tribe and Native Hawaiian organization (NHO) officials to participate more effectively in the Section 106 review process.
 Understanding federal agency responsibilities and the rights of Indian Tribes and NHOs is of central importance in ensuring that you have the opportunity to voice your views.
 See the Section 106 review process for more information.

 While Tribal and Native Hawaiian organization participants may have varied and different issues and concerns in the Section 106 process, the following guidance documents address the most common issues brought to the attention of the ACHP OTIP staff.

 Consultation with Indian Tribes

 - Consultation with Indian Tribes in the Section 106 Process: The Handbook is focused on tribal consultation in the Section 106 review process.

-- Limitations on the Delegation of Authority by Federal Agencies to Initiate Tribal Consultation under Section 106 of the National Historic Preservation clarifies the restrictions on the use of Section 800.2(c)(4) provision regarding Section 106 consultation with Indian tribes.
+- Limitations on the Delegation of Authority by Federal Agencies to Initiate Tribal Consultation under Section 106 of the National Historic Preservation Act clarifies the restrictions on the use of Section 800.2(c)(4) provision regarding Section 106 consultation with Indian Tribes.